BiglySoftware/BiglyBT-Android/README.md

 # BiglyBT-Android
-BiglyBT for Android
+BiglyBT for Android is an ad-free, fully featured open source bittorrent client and remote control optimized for phones, tablets, Chromebooks, and Android TVs.

+You can find our app on Google Play.
+Here's a link that maybe Google Search will like :wink: [BiglyBT: Torrent Downloading Client for Android](https://play.google.com/store/apps/details?id=com.biglybt.android.client)

 This is fork of [Vuze Remote for Android](https://svn.vuze.com/public/android/remote/trunk/VuzeRemoteProject/).

 ## Status

-Current status is a bit unstable, and will be fixed up in the next few weeks.
+Released!

 ## What's New since Vuze Remote for Android 2.6.1